Supernatural (Santana album): Songs

 "The Calling" features guitarist Eric Clapton, who had attended the 1999 Grammy Awards ceremony which featured Santana performing with Lauryn Hill and asked Santana to call him if there was room for him on a future Santana track.

 "Love of My Life" is a reworking of the third movement of Brahms’ Symphony No.3 in F major, which Carlos Santana called a "glorious piece of music".

 Critical reception

 Stephen Thomas Erlewine of AllMusic noted that "there doesn't seem to be a track that doesn't have a guest star, which brings up the primary problem with the album [...] it never develops a consistent voice that holds the album together."
 He added that the album is "directionless" but concluded by saying "the peak moments of Supernatural are some of Santana's best music of the '90s, which does make it a successful comeback."
 Rolling Stone writer David Wild also noted the number of featured artists on the album.
-He goes on to say "Not everything is quite so appealing", mentioning the song "Do You Like the Way" featuring Lauryn Hill and Cee Lo Green, saying that it "seems a bit more forced."
+He goes on to say "Not everything is quite so appealing", mentioning the song "Do You Like the Way" featuring Lauryn Hill and CeeLo Green, saying that it "seems a bit more forced."